Joe Romersa

 Joe Romersa is an American musician, composer, voice actor, and music producer.

-Romersa started his career as a drummer, but early on he branched out into sound engineering.
-As Romersa tells it, "After a tragic early tour I did at age 19 which left me homeless sleeping on a park bench in New Jersey, I had to find a way to make money and still be close to what I love; music."
+Romersa started his career as a drummer, but after a tragic early tour at age 19 left him homeless in New Jersey, he began working on music to make money while doing what he enjoyed.

 Romersa later studied sound engineering.
-Combining his fledgling career as a professional musician with the more stable income of sound engineering allowed Romersa to hone his craft as both a drummer/percussionist and as a sound engineer.
+According to Romersa, combining his fledgling career as a professional musician with the more stable income of sound engineering allowed himself to hone his craft as both a drummer/percussionist and as a sound engineer.

 Career

 Early career

 Romersa started touring as the drummer for the Marc Tanner Band.
 On April 19, 1979, they would open for Firefall, at the Palace Theater in Cleveland Ohio.
 The Marc Tanner Band also opened for Jefferson Starship.
 Romersa was a drummer, percussionist, and composer on Tanner's second album, Temptation, along with guitarist Ritchie Zito and bassist Ron Edwards.

 Soy Cowboy

 While working in the studio, a chance meeting with keyboardist and songwriter Vincent Nicoletti would result in the band Soy Cowboy with its "Thai Western" sound.
 Romersa was brought in as a drummer and sound engineer, and eventually became lead vocalist.
 After their first recordings received airplay by Los Angeles radio personality Tom Schnabel of KCRW-FM (89.9), the band caught the attention of then-art student Tarsem Singh.
 In 1990, Singh would produce Soy Cowboy's only music video for their song "Lily Pads and Rock Cod".
 Soy Cowboy's first album, First Time Again, was produced in 1991 but it was not released to the public.
 The album would later be released in 2009, by Shadow Box Studio.
 Their second album, 2012, was produced and released in 2012.
 As noted by Schnabel, "The band got moderate airplay on U.S. radio, but in England briefly jumped to the top of the charts."